harlows/TERTL509/modules/introduction/what-is-digital-literacy.md

 ### A condition, not a threshold

-Another important concept to understand when talking about digital literacies is that their aquisition is an ongoing process and dependent on context.
+Another important concept to understand when talking about digital literacies is that their aquisition is an ongoing process.
 Maintaining your digital literacy requires constant adaptation to the ever-changing digital landscape.